The Cancer Genome Atlas: Management

 TCGA was co-managed by scientists and managers from the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI).
 With the expansion of TCGA from the pilot phase to Phase II in October 2009, NCI created a TCGA Program Office to help manage the project.
-Dr. Jean Claude Zenklusen has been the director of the office since August 2013.
+Jean Claude Zenklusen has been the director of the office since August 2013.

 The TCGA Program Office was responsible for the operation of six Genome Characterization Centers, seven Genome Analysis Centers, the Biospecimen Core Resource, the Data Coordination Center, and approximately one third of the sequencing done for the project by the three Genome Sequencing Centers.
 In addition, the TCGA Project Office was responsible for coordinating the accrual of tissues for TCGA.
-Dr. Carolyn Hutter, project manager for NHGRI, directed two thirds of the sequencing at the Genome Sequencing Centers.
+Carolyn Hutter, project manager for NHGRI, directed two thirds of the sequencing at the Genome Sequencing Centers.

 Members from the NCI and the NHGRI teams, along with principal investigators funded by the project, comprised the Steering Committee.
 The Steering Committee was tasked with overseeing the scientific validity of the project while the NCI/NHGRI administrative team ensured that the scientific progress and goals of the project were met, the project was completed on time and on budget, and the various components of the project worked together.